hellgrenj/ncd_template/readme.md

 ### prerequisites
 * have .Net core installed (on the host)
-* have docker 1.12.1 or greater
+* have docker 1.12.1 or greater installed
 * have git installed

 ### steps